Kaltsoon/nosql/material/3-mongo-operations.md

 3. Display the number of books by each author
 4. Display the number of book copies by each author <!-- Sort the authors by the number of their book copies in descending order and by their name in ascending order.
 Hint: [$sort](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sort/) -->
 5. Display the total number of book copies of books that are not ebooks and have the "Romance" category.
 Hint: [$match](https://www.mongodb.com/docs/manual/reference/operator/aggregation/match/) operator.
 Pay attention to the order of the aggregation operations (that is, the order of the aggregation operation objects in the argument array)
-6. ⭐ Bonus: display the publishing year of each author's first and latest book.
+6. ⭐ Bonus: Display the publishing year of each author's first and latest book.
 Hint: find suitable [aggregation operators](https://www.mongodb.com/docs/manual/reference/operator/aggregation/) for finding the minimum and maximum value of documents

 > [!IMPORTANT]
 > Exercise 6 👨‍💻: Save the mentioned five queries to the submission file.

 ## Data modeling – embedding data or using references

 Let's consider the case where we would need to store more author-related information to the `books` collection, such as the author's nationality and year of birth.
-We would need to consider whether adding new attributes to the `books` collection or adding a new `authors` collection and referencing it from the `books` collection documents.
+We would need to consider two alternative implementations:

+1. Adding new attributes to the `books` collection
+2. Adding a new `authors` collection and referencing it from the `books` collection documents

 With the first approach, we could represent the author as an object with the required information.
-Let's for example consider the following `books` document:
+Let's, for example, consider the following `books` document:

 ```json
 {